jdmar3/jdmar3.github.io/teaching/index.md

 weight: 7
 ---

-I teach human information behavior theory and basic to advanced tools for processing, manipulating, packaging, designing, and disseminating in formation.
+I teach human information behavior theory and basic to advanced tools for processing, manipulating, packaging, designing, and disseminating information.
 I have a professional background in system administration which mostly now expresses itself through tinkering with automation, system building, and poking around at the Internet of Things.
 My classroom ethos is very much informed by this activity as it allows me to teach students not to worry about breaking things and to focus on exploration instead.